I did a 3 peaks challenge in Cape Town, where I climbed 2.5 mountains in one day and I'm still in pain.

-But a few years later, I’m so grateful I made those changes even though at the time it seemed ridiculous.
+A few years later, I’m grateful I made those changes even though at the time it seemed ridiculous.

-It's the same with the hike - I'm was stiff for a few days but it's been awesome talking to friends about it and seeing them laugh at the insanity.
-And for that I'm glad I did it.
+It's the same with the hike - I was stiff for a few days but it's been fun talking to friends about it and seeing them laugh at the insanity.

 How can changing the way we feel about money help us create abundance?